mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

    Fetch the next set of rows of a query result, returning a list of tuples An empty list is returned when no more rows are available.

-   The number of rows to fetch per call is specified by the *size* parameter.
+   :param size:  The number of rows to fetch per call.
 If it is not given, the cursor's arraysize determines the number of rows to be fetched.
+   :paramtype size: integer

    If the cursor was created with option *named_tuple=True* the result will be a list of named tuples.